 While there are so many things to be stressed about during this time, emotional coping strategies are critical for both men and women to thrive during this time as well.

-Another study used a combined approach emphasizing mindfulness of thoughts and feelings through breath, guided body scans and hatha yoga which resulted in improved self-compassion, coping strategies and improved scores in all domains of a quality of life assessment (2).
+Another study used a combined approach emphasizing mindfulness of thoughts and feelings through breath, guided body scans, and hatha yoga which resulted in improved self-compassion, coping strategies, and improved scores in all domains of a validated quality of life assessment (2).

 If you’ve been curious and have been wanting to test the waters, ask your doctor for some recommendations that can be continued into pregnancy as well!

-Resolve has some great resources and options for local community support groups.
-If in person isn’t your thing, there are plenty of online support groups to tap into.
+Resolve has some great resources and options for local community support groups and forums.
+If in-person isn’t your thing, there are plenty of online support groups to tap into.
 It also has tons of other great information and patient resources for support!

 There are so many ways to center yourself.

 Try something new…

 Periods of waiting are the PERFECT time to try something new.

 It doesn’t have to be dramatic or fancy… just something new to focus your energies on and change your environment a little bit.

 Start a new tradition of going on a walk after dinner with your partner.